 This Pea Soup is bright green, sweet and velvety smooth.
-You can also serve it in glass shooters on a buffet or as a passed hors d’oeuvre.
+Serve it in a soup bowl or in glass shooters on a buffet.
 The bright green color is so inviting; and the taste will leave everyone asking for more.
 Serve cold with homemade croutons.

 Prep time: 15 minutes